Bruce Arians: Personal life

-Arians and his wife Christine run a charity called The Arians Family Foundation, which supports and develops programs to prevent and remedy the abuse and neglect of children.
+Arians and his wife, Christine, run a charity called The Arians Family Foundation, which supports and develops programs to prevent and remedy the abuse and neglect of children.
 The Arians Family Foundation supports the Court Appointed Special Advocates (CASA) program.

 A lifelong advocate for racial inclusion and against discrimination, Arians commented on the murder of George Floyd and the ensuing protests: "It's very disheartening [...] personally, you would hope that we would not be in 2020 still dealing with these issues.
 You would hope as a nation to have grown since 1968.
 I think we have, but not enough, obviously."

 Arians is a prostate cancer survivor.
-He and his wife Christine have a son, Jake (born January 26, 1978), who spent part of the 2001 season as the placekicker for the Buffalo Bills, and a daughter, Kristi Anne (born December 15, 1980).
-Arians and his wife currently maintain residences in Tampa, Florida, and on Lake Oconee in Greensboro, Georgia.
+He and his wife have a son, Jake (born January 26, 1978), who spent part of the 2001 season as the placekicker for the Buffalo Bills, and a daughter, Kristi Anne (born December 15, 1980).
+They currently maintain residences in Tampa, Florida, and on Lake Oconee in Greensboro, Georgia.

 In 2017, Arians released a book, The Quarterback Whisperer: How to Build an Elite NFL Quarterback.